-- The RFPG worked with local communities to identify, evaluate, and recommend 138 flood studies (evaluations), 28 flood projects, and 5 regional flood strategies. - The recommended flood projects would provide for the removal of 1,044 structures from flood risk, protecting approximately 1,566 people, a reduction in flood risk for an additional 9,924 structures, and eliminate or reduce flood risk at 17 low water crossings. - The flood studies recommended in this plan would provide updated data and information for the region and include planning activities for 95 future flood projects. - The flood strategies recommended in this plan would advance the region's capabilities and involvement in public outreach, floodplain management, and flood preparedness.
+- The RFPG worked with local communities to identify, evaluate, and recommend 127 flood studies (evaluations), 32 flood projects, and 5 regional flood strategies. - The recommended flood projects would provide for the removal of 1,169 structures from flood risk, protecting approximately 1,864 people, and preventing 24 road closure occurrences. - The flood studies recommended in this plan would provide updated data and information for the region and include planning activities for 87 future flood projects. - The flood strategies recommended in this plan would advance the region's capabilities and involvement in public outreach, floodplain management, and flood preparedness.